Kvenkatram/3308-FinalProject/README.md

 It will customize a playlist to that weather and display it on the page for your enjoyment.

 Structure:
-  Views: contains .html files for the webpages
+  HTML: contains .html files for the webpages
   node_modules: contains all of the files for the node server to run
   resources: contains folders for the JavaScript and CSS files
   views: contains the .ejs files and partials